How To:

 The Treatment: VNeST

 What is VNeST?
-It stands for Verb Network Strengthening Treatment, and it’s a relatively new therapy procedure developed primarily by Dr. Lisa Edmonds, PhD, CCC-SLP.
+It stands for Verb Network Strengthening Treatment, and it’s a therapy procedure developed primarily by Dr. Lisa Edmonds, PhD, CCC-SLP.
 The VNeST method focuses on verbs, encouraging participants to think of the people who perform the actions (known as agents) and the objects or people the actions are performed on (known as patients).

 The idea is that by focusing on verbs, which require connections to nouns, you can strengthen all the words in the mental network around the verb.
 This will target a variety of words and help you think of the words faster and more independently.
-It’s by design that the therapy does not use picture cards – it is meant to activate the mental images and words in the brain and encourage flexible thought.
+It’s by design that the therapy does not use picture cards.
+It is meant to activate the mental images and words in the brain and encourage flexible thought.

 The best part about the research into VNeST is that it shows the gains made in therapy generalize, or show up on words that were never practiced.
 This isn’t a result we typically see in other types of word-finding therapy.
 It’s also been effective for people with aphasia ranging from moderate-severe to mild, as long as they’re able to understand the instructions and have some ability to speak or write the answers.